 Zebra Heliconian (Heliconius charithonia)

-Zebra Heliconian, also known as Zebra Longwing, is a rare stray from the south in North Carolina.
-In 2008 a record population of over 30 individuals was discovered on Bogue Banks, NC, first at Fort Macon, then Hoop Hole Creek and other sites.
+Zebra Heliconians sometimes stray north and have been reported as far north and Nebraska and Maryland.
+It is a rare stray in North Carolina, where in 2008 a record-setting population of over 30 individuals was discovered on Bogue Banks, first at Fort Macon, then Hoop Hole Creek and other sites.
 A gravid female stray from the Florida population may have made it to Bogue Banks early in the season and laid numerous eggs on Yellow Passionflower (Passiflora lutea) vines, common in the area, establishing the population.
 All these butterflies should eventually be killed during the winter frosts.

 Fort Macon, Carteret Co., NC 7/13/08.